thrackle-io/rules-engine/docs/src/src/application/AppManager.sol/contract.AppManager.md

 ## Functions
 ### constructor

-*This sets up the first default admin and app administrator roles while also forming the hierarchy of roles and deploying data contracts.*
+*This constructor sets up the first default admin and app administrator roles while also forming the hierarchy of roles and deploying data contracts.
+App Admins are the top tier.
+They may assign all admins, including other app admins.*

 ```solidity